TUTTO'S SUSTAINABILITY CONCEPT

 - Wood binds carbon with an average storage capacity of 50%.
 The exact amount of carbon in wood-based products depends on the type of wood and the manufacturing process.
 We have used a C factor of 0.408 calculated by the Thünen Institute to calculate the carbon storage of a disposable pallet.

-- A disposable pallet with a weight of 20 kg (average weight without nails and press blocks) therefore contains 8.16 kg of carbon.
+- A disposable pallet weighing 20 kg (average weight excluding nails and press blocks) therefore contains 8.16 kg of carbon.

 → Approx. 16 kg of CO₂ are stored per stool.